sfbrigade/datasci-earthquake/README.md

 - [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about FastAPI features and API.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ---

+# Formatting with a Pre-Commit Hook

+This repository uses `Black` for Python and `ESLint` for JS/TS to enforce code style standards.
+We also use `MyPy` to perform static type checking on Python code.
+The pre-commit hook runs the formatters automatically before each commit, helping maintain code consistency across the project.

+## Prerequisites

+- If you haven't already, install pre-commit:
+  `pip install pre-commit`
+- Run the following command to install the pre-commit hooks defined in the configuration file `.pre-commit-config.yaml`:
+  `pre-commit install`
+  This command sets up pre-commit to automatically run ESLint, Black, and MyPy before each commit.

+## Usage

+- **Running Black Automatically**: After setup, every time you attempt to commit code, Black will check the staged files and apply formatting if necessary.
+If files are reformatted, the commit will be stopped, and you’ll need to review the changes before committing again.
+- **Bypassing the Hook**: If you want to skip the pre-commit hook for a specific commit, use the --no-verify flag with your commit command:
+  `git commit -m "your commit message" --no-verify`.

+  **Note**: The `--no-verify` flag is helpful in cases where you need to make a quick commit without running the pre-commit checks, but it should be used sparingly to maintain code quality.
+CI pipeline will fail during the `pull request` action if the code is not formatted.

+- **Running Pre-commit on All Files**: If you want to format all files in the repository, use:
+  `pre-commit run --all-files`

+---